Tissa Weeratunga

-General Tissa Indraka Weeratunga, VSV (August 29, 1930 – November 2003) was a Sri Lankan senior army officer.
-He was a former Commander of the Sri Lankan Army (1981 – 1985) and first general officer commanding (GOC) of the Joint Operations Headquarters (JOH) (at present referred Chief of the Defence Staff), he was later Sri Lanka's High Commissioner to Canada.
+General Tissa Indraka Weeratunga, VSV (August 29, 1930 – November 2003) was a Sri Lankan general.
+He was the Commander of the Sri Lankan Army from 1981 to 1985 and the first General Officer Commanding (GOC) of the Joint Operations Headquarters (JOH) (later known as the Chief of the Defence Staff), he was later Sri Lanka's High Commissioner to Canada from 1986 till 1990.

 Early life and education

 Born to Arthur Weeratunga, a planter from Matara and Henrietta Weeratunga (née Gurusingha).
 He had one sister, Krishnajina Weeratunga who married Ana Seneviratne, a police officer who served as Inspector General of Police from 1978 to 1982.
 Tissa Weeratunga was educated at the Royal College, Colombo.

 Military career

 Early career

 Weeratunga joined the newly formed Ceylon Army on 11 October 1949, in its first cadet officer intake and received his basic officer training at the Mons Officer Cadet School, Aldershot and at the Royal Military Academy, Sandhurst, and was commissioned as a second lieutenant and posted to the Ceylon Light Infantry on 2 August 1951.
-He was appointed as adjutant of the Ruhunu Regiment on 4 July 1956; adjutant of the 1 Battalion, Ceylon Light Infantry on 22 October 1956 and Staff Captain Administration Branch at Army Headquarters on 25 July 1958.
+He was appointed adjutant of the Ruhunu Regiment on 4 July 1956; adjutant of the 1 Battalion, Ceylon Light Infantry on 22 October 1956 and Staff Captain Administration Branch at Army Headquarters on 25 July 1958.
 He was transferred to the Corps of Infantry on 8 December 1962 and posted later to the Gemunu Watch on its formation.
 In December 1965, he was appointed brigade major of the 1st Brigade Group in Panagoda.
 From 23 February 1966 to 1 November 1967 he served as the Military Liaison Officer in the Ministry of External Affairs and Defence.
 He had followed the Unit Commander’s Course in Australia and the Joint Service Defence College.